-As for sales?
-Well, consumers are increasingly comfortable shopping online for jewellery — more so since the pandemic — and are much more likely to make high-ticket purchases online than five years ago.
+Consumers are increasingly comfortable shopping online for jewellery — more so since the pandemic — and are much more likely to make high-ticket purchases online than five years ago.
+From 2012 to 2021, online jewellery sales increased by an average of 3.9% each year, with the market expected to reach £21.4 billion in 2022.
 According to Gartner L2, the share of online sales across the US and Western European jewellery sales doubled over 2019 to the detriment of brick-and-mortar brands.
-More than 1 in 20 US jewellers stopped trading in 2018, according to the Jewellers’ Board of Trade (JBT), as companies were forced to either consolidate or close their doors.
-The UK industry—despite suffering tough trading conditions on the UK high street, not helped by 2020’s lockdowns—still looks to be thriving, largely due to the enduring demand for luxury goods.
-Even during a pandemic.
+While the UK industry—despite suffering tough trading conditions on the UK high street, not helped by 2020’s lockdowns—still looks to be thriving, largely due to the enduring demand for luxury goods.

 But mid-market jewellery brands and retailers are too suffering from declining footfall and consumer uncertainty, and the competition from niche independent brands is rising.
 Specialist retailers and brands must, therefore, work much harder to stand out from the crowd, avoiding the fate of retailers like Links of London, who succumbed to the threats in 2019.

 But despite the fragility of the high street, purchasing of jewellery has gone up: the UK jewellery industry’s projected value in 2022 is £3.3 billion, while the global demand for gold jewellery recovered to its 2019 size in 2021.

 Factors cited as contributors to the global growth of the market include a growing number of digital buyers, an increasing female population, an increasing middle-class population and growing tourism.
 That said, there are challenges in the form of declining rough-diamond mine supplies, e-Commerce fraud and even delayed marriages.